-- The family income must be at or below 80% of area median income as defined by the Section 8 Rental Assistance Program (see Attachment I: Income Determination and Attachment II: 2005 Income Limits). - The family must be a first-time homebuyer (not having owned a home within the past three (3) years). - The family must occupy the property as his/her principal residence. - The family must complete a THDA approved homeownership education program prior to closing. - The family must obtain fee simple title to the property.
+- The family income must be at or below 80% of area median income as defined by the Section 8 Rental Assistance Program. - The family must be a first-time homebuyer (not having owned a home within the past three (3) years). - The family must occupy the property as his/her principal residence. - The family must complete a THDA approved homeownership education program prior to closing. - The family must obtain fee simple title to the property.